cruzgerman216/CodeLabs-Angular-Exercises/exercises/Forms/forms-exercises.md

 - Whenever you are at path '', redirect to login.
 - Configure the login-page with the following form:
   - Create a form (template or reactive) that allows the user to enter a username and password.
 Create a button, set it's attribute type to submit with content "login".
+  - Make both username and password required
+  - When the form is invalid, disabled the login buttom
 - When the user logins, navigate the user to the home component.
-Make it so that when you do navigate to the home page, you are able to see the user's username and password on the page.
+Make it so that when the user is in the home page, you are able to see the user's username and password on the page when loggin.
   - You may have to use a service to allow both components to communicate with each other.
 - Generate a navbar component.
 Use bootstrap to setup a nice looking navbar.
-  - Whenever the user "logins", there should be text in the navbar that changees from "login" to "logout".
+  - Whenever the user "logins", there should be text in the navbar that changes from "login" to "logout".
 - Allow the user to also logout and erase the user data.